 Sunday, Dec.
 30

-7:09 p.m.: Three women were arrested in connection with an assault at Boggy Draw, at 222500 County Road 31.
+7:09 p.m.: Three women were arrested in connection with an assault at Boggy Draw, 222500 County Road 31.
 The women allegedly followed a man and a woman in another vehicle and then assaulted them.
-One of the woman was reportedly angry over another woman who was messing around with her “baby daddy.”
+One woman was reportedly angry over another woman who was messing around with her “baby daddy.”
 One woman was arrested on charges of third-degree assault and harassment.
 The other two were arrested on harassment charges.